Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: Notation and basic definitions in the non-Archimedean case

 If $\mu$ is a character of $\H\cap\G^\s$, we say that $\pi$ is $\mu$-\textit{distinguished} if the space $\Hom_{\H\cap\G^\s}(\pi,\mu)$ is non-zero.
 If $\mu$ is the trivial character, we will simply say that $\pi$ is $\H\cap\G^\s$-\textit{distinguished}, or just \textit{distinguished}.
 If $\H=\G$ and $\phi$ is a character of $\F_0^\times$, we will abbreviate $\phi\circ\det$-\textit{distinguished} to $\phi$-\textit{dis\-tin\-guished}.

 An irreducible representation of $\G$ is said to be \textit{cuspidal} if all its proper Jacquet modules~are trivial or, equivalently, if it does not occur as a subrepresentation of a proper parabolically~indu\-ced representation.
 It is said to be \textit{supercuspidal} if it does not occur as a subquotient of~a proper parabolically induced representation (by \cite{DatDMJ12} Corollaire B.1.3, this is equivalent to not occuring as a subquotient of the parabolic induction of any \textit{irreducible} representation of a pro\-per Levi sub\-group of $\G$).
+When $\FC$ has characteristic $0$, any cuspidal representation is supercuspidal.